 I have visited Disneyland in California twice and Walt Disney World in Florida three times, so I have had ample opportunity to be made aware of the strong Caucasian influences that pervade the theme parks as well.
 It’s a feeling, a certain ambience, if you will, maybe it’s just because I am more attuned to it.
 For example, there is an attraction there called Imagination.
 Tourists ride through a tunnel in cars, just like many of the other rides, and they give you a silly, repetitious song about “use your imagination…” and imagination this and imagination that.
 But here’s the thing.
 The entire decor from beginning to end is done all in solid white!
 There are all different kinds of patterns, designs and shapes, but everything is white, just the same.
 They sure didn’t use much imagination when they were picking out the paint and the color scheme for the thing!
 I mean, why all white?
 You know, using many different colors on that ride would have worked just as well.
 Paint costs the same no matter what color you choose.
 Now, am I being overly-paranoid, or are the Disney people trying, however subtly, to tell us something?
 It couldn’t be just coincidental.

 The underlying message that I get from that is that as long as you are white, you can do anything you want to do.
-And that is how many of them still think anyway.
+That is how many of them still think anyway.
+And it’s a true assessment in most cases, too.
 It’s subliminal racism, in my opinion.
 In contrast, the Imagination ad for Kodak during one of the attractions at the Disneyland Park in France takes another approach.
 It is a series of Kodak moment scenes.
 Along with the obligatory white representation, one depicts a little black boy playing with his dog, and another shows a little Asian girl in a home setting.
 So at least Kodak and the European executives have used their imagination by utilizing some racial diversity in their commercial ads, unlike here in America.
-In all fairness, though, since it’s been 28 years since I was last at Walt Disney World, I suppose it is possible that they might have gotten with the times by now and updated their prior approach.
+In all fairness, though, since it’s been 30 years since I was last at Walt Disney World, I suppose it is possible that they might have gotten with the times by now and updated their prior approach.
+But that does not excuse my initial assessment.
+They should have already been with the times in 1990.

 In defense of my use of racial situations taken from literature, movies and TV, I consider them valid examples, due to the fact that even fiction is based on truth and reality, and cinematic art is, after all, a reflection of real life.
 No one can be expected to experience every place and culture outside one’s own during the course of a lifetime, so we have movies and books to illustrate these things.
 If not totally realistic at all times, there is always some validity in their depiction of life.
 Remember that even when something is unrealistic, there is an underlying reason for it.
 At least it is representative of a certain mindset by the scriptwriters and directors.
 As I illustrated with the Disney films, they must find some credibility in those situations for them to write about them.
 So when someone tells me, “It’s only a movie,” I counter with, ‘Yeah, but somebody thought it up, didn’t they?’
 The dialogue uttered and the actions depicted are always from someone’s deliberate consciousness.
 In other related blogs I have set out to educate and create awareness about racism and other social issues that you may be oblivious to or otherwise take for granted.

-You know, with the recent controversy about The Interview, I find it interesting that, to my knowledge, nobody has ever threatened the Disney Studios with terrorist aggression for making all those racist movies that I just cited.
+You know, with the controversy, at the time, about The Interview (2014), I find it interesting that, to my knowledge, nobody has ever threatened the Disney Studios with terrorist aggression for making all those racist movies that I just cited.
 But even if someone actually did at any time, their protests were apparently ignored, because we still have all of these films at our disposal.
 It appears that nowadays the general public is not so tolerant about things that were accepted in the past, and that’s a good thing in many respects.
 But they have taken it too far the other way now.
 Today one can hardly do or say anything without it being scrutinized and criticized.
 Those people need to lighten up a bit, get a sense of humor, not take everything so seriously.

 [Related articles: Black History, Parts 1-5; Cinematic Pros and Cons; Color Issues; Some Racial Observations and Assessments; Stereotyping and Profiling, Racial and Otherwise]